hdia/ev_charging_monitor/README.md

 A summary of charger access by population range and distance bands is available here:
 🔗 [View full table on Datawrapper](https://www.datawrapper.de/_/WtCq7/)

-*Note: Figures represent a static snapshot (updated 4 November 2025) and are not refreshed daily like the interactive map.*
+*Note: Summary represents a static snapshot (4 November 2025) and is not refreshed daily.*